 Pediatric feeding disorders comprise four related and complementary domains - medical, psychosocial, feeding skill-based systems, and associated nutritional complications - but have lacked a universally accepted definition (Goday, 2019).
 The World Health Organization International Classification of Functioning, Disability, and Health (2001) proposed defining a pediatric feeding disorder as "impaired oral intake that is not age-appropriate, and is associated with medical, nutritional, feeding skill, and/or psychosocial dysfunction."
-This framework complements the ICD-10 and presents a holistic linkage to the physiologic and functional impact that is critical to treatment planning and improving quality of life.
+This framework complements the 10th revision of the International Classification of Diseases and presents a holistic linkage to the physiologic and functional impact that is critical to treatment planning and improving quality of life.